shubhamjain207/github-pages-demo/docs/gettingstarted.md

       <p><strong>Credeau SDK</strong> is a powerful SDK designed for seamless integration into lender-facing mobile apps or web platforms.
 It enables secure data exchange and delivers predictive analytics to support smart, data-driven lending decisions.</p>

       <h2 style="margin-top: 30px; color: #f7931e;">Integration Overview</h2>
-      <p>To start using DeviceConnect, the setup involves <strong>two primary stages</strong>:</p>
+      <p>To start using Credeau SDK, the setup involves <strong>two primary stages</strong>:</p>

       <hr />

       <h3>1.
 Frontend SDK Integration</h3>
-      <p>This phase involves embedding the DeviceConnect SDK into your client-facing application — whether it's on Android, iOS, or the Web — to facilitate a secure and frictionless data sharing experience.</p>
+      <p>This phase involves embedding the Credeau SDK into your client-facing application — whether it's on Android, iOS, or the Web — to facilitate a secure and frictionless data sharing experience.</p>

       <p>Credeau SDK supports a wide range of platforms:</p>